UNDERSTANDING THE BIBLE

 However, your understanding of the Bible can be enhanced by taking advantage of the work of scholars who have studied culture, language, history and archaeology as they relate to biblical events and characters.

 The most helpful tool for Bible study is several Bible versions or translations.
 More than 60 English versions of the Bible are available today.
-But, you must bear it in mind that scholars sometimes differ on how certain verses should be translated today.
+However, you must bear it in mind that scholars sometimes differ on how certain verses should be translated today.

 Sixth, Use Bible Study Aids Properly: